More than ever, IT organizations must master an increasingly complex fabric of rapidly evolving technologies to drive competitive advantage.

 The interplay between business capabilities delivered by applications and the underlying technology infrastructure creates a web of interdependencies with opportunities and trade-offs.

-With the Inpensa Digital Investment Governance Platform, the Office of the CIO and the entire Technology organization engage in a proactive and impactful manner in all aspects of the strategic initiative assessment and management process supported by crucial Platform capabilities that include:
+With the Inpensa Connected Capital Planning platform, the Office of the CIO and the entire technology organization engage in a proactive and impactful manner in all aspects of the strategic initiative assessment and management process supported by crucial platform capabilities that include:

 IT organizations understand the orchestration required to deliver best-in-class capabilities for companies to compete and win in today’s increasingly competitive and demanding climate.